fnord12/service.autosub/README.md

 ## What is it?
 A service for Kodi that automatically enables subtitles based on your preferences.
 This is a rework of Language Preference Manager by Ace, but instead of being as open and flexible as that program, it takes a more prescriptive approach that works for a common use case (mine! :smiley: ) and is easier to configure/troubleshoot.

+In addition to providing a straightforward algorithm, it attempts to address the problem of Undetermined audiostream and subtitles, and has a (hacky) way of identifying external forced subtitles (which otherwise isn't possible).
+It also improves on Language Preference Manager by looking at the TVShow tags when dealing with episodes (since episodes can't be tagged).

 ---
 ## Algorithm
 The service takes the following approach, in this order: